everystreet/go-proj/README.md

 This project, as Go module, follows semantic versioning.
 This means that backward-incompatible changes will not be made without a major version upgrade.

 This project is also versioned to match the target PROJ version.
-This means that `v6.*.*` of `go-proj` (the current latest version) targets version `6.*.*` of PROJ.
+This means that `v8.*.*` of `go-proj` (the current latest version) targets version `8.*.*` of PROJ.
 If your project needs to use a different version of PROJ, first check the [releases page](https://github.com/everystreet/go-proj/releases) to see if a previous release of `go-proj` targets that version.
-Alternatively, you may find that a particular version of `go-proj` works with a non-targeted version of PROJ; for example `v6.*.*` of `go-proj` should still work fine with version `7.0.0` of PROJ.
+Alternatively, you may find that a particular version of `go-proj` works with a non-targeted version of PROJ; for example `v8.*.*` of `go-proj` may still work with later versions of PROJ.

 ## Usage